kjown/COMP2042OwnKaiJian/README.md

 - Has hover sound effects for buttons.

 #### Settings Menu
+- Offers customisation options for the user's experience.
 - `SettingsMenu` implemented with `Sound ON/OFF` toggler to turn on or off background music, `Controls` button to show the controls of the game and `Back` button to return to `StartMenu`.
 - Used lambdas for cleaner action assignments.
 - Has hover sound effects for buttons.